Book cover

 Ogni qual volta ne trova uno, lo lancia dall’alto, con garbo, sul tavolone che sta in mezzo; la chiesetta ne rintrona; un nugolo di polvere si leva, da cui due o tre ragni scappano via spaventati: io accorro dall’abside, scavalcando la cancellata; do prima col libro stesso la caccia ai ragni su pe’l tavolone polveroso; poi apro il libro e mi metto a leggiucchiarlo.

-Every time he finds one, he throws it from above, with grace, onto the table in the middle; the church echoes; a cloud of dust rises, from which two or three spiders flee in terror; I run from the apse, jumping over the screen; I first chase the spiders away from the dusty table; then I open the book and start to read.
+Every time he finds one, he gracefully throws it from above onto the table in the middle; the little church resounds; a cloud of dust rises, from which two or three spiders flee in fright: I rush from the apse, climbing over the gate; first I chase the spiders on the dusty table with the book itself; then I open the book and start reading it.

 Così, a poco a poco, ho fatto il gusto a siffatte letture.

-Thus, little by little, I became accustomed to such readings.
+Thus, little by little, I've come to enjoy such readings.

 Ora don Eligio mi dice che il mio libro dovrebbe esser condotto sul modello di questi ch’egli va scovando nella biblioteca, aver cioè il loro particolar sapore.

-Now, Don Eligio tells me that my book should be modeled after these that he is discovering in the library, that is, to have their particular flavor.
+Now Don Eligio tells me that my book should be conducted on the model of these ones he's been discovering in the library, that is, have their particular flavor.

 Io scrollo le spalle e gli rispondo che non è fatica per me.

-I shrug and answer that it's no trouble for me.
+I shrug my shoulders and reply that it's not a bother for me.

 E poi altro mi trattiene.